terminal-discord/discord-emoji/README.md

 The `discord_emojis.json` file is extracted from the Discord client source code.
 Compared to other emoji lists it contains a number of different entries that map to a single emoji as well as a number of recent Unicode additions that may not be widely included in fonts.

+#### Finding the emoji list
+The easiest way of finding the emoji list in the discord client is to open `https://discord.com/channels/@me` in Chrome (Firefox search does not seem to work), open dev-tools, reload the page, open the global search with `ctrl+shift+f` and search for an emoji (either the actual Unicode surrogate, or a unique name like `muscle_tone`).
+The json object may be embedded in a js file, in which case it should just be manually extracted and formatted with jq.